andrewvanovernl/Art-landing-page-example/README.md

 This was a short landing page I made in between assignments.
+Sorry about the images I did just find free ones.